DED9

 sudo shutdown -c

 We hope you find this helpful tutorial.
-If you have any questions about automatically shutting down your computer on Windows, Mac, and Linux, please let us and users know.
+If you have any questions about automatically shutting down your computer on Windows, Mac, or Linux, please let us and other users know.

 Exit mobile version